Qinlab502/AMP-Modification/README.md

 ## Training
 ### Property-based model
 We have fine-tuned a pretrained protein language model with LoRA for physicochemical property classification.
-To begin with, we [extract LBDs](./scripts/extract_LBD.py) from anti-lipopolysaccharide factor(ALF) for data augumentation.
-[Property.py](./scripts/property.py) will show you how to establish a fine-tuned model by LoRA with limited data.
+To begin with, we [extract LBDs](./scripts/extract_LBD.py) from anti-lipopolysaccharide factor(ALF) for data augumentation. [property.py](./scripts/property.py) will show you how to establish a fine-tuned model by LoRA with limited data.
 You can easily use this pipeline for other few shot learning.
+#### Example
+`python property.py --model_path ../models/esm2_650M -i ../database/LBD_135.fasta`
+- **--model_path:**    path to the pretrained ESM2 model
+- **-i:**    Path to the training fasta file

+There are also optional arguments available for model training hyperparameters and LoRA parameters.
+For more detailed information, you can refer to the `parse_arguments` function.
+To save the trained model, make sure to include the argument *--save_model*.

 ### Contact-based model
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Qinlab502/AMP-modification/blob/main/scripts/contact-based_model.ipynb)